BENEFITS OF BEING IN A 4-H CLUB

 What about officers?

 4-H clubs may have officers.
-The 4-H Office provides helpful materials for presidents, vice-presidents, secretaries, treasurers, news reporters, recreation leaders, and historians.
+The Extension office provides helpful materials for presidents, vice-presidents, secretaries, treasurers, news reporters, recreation leaders, and historians.
 It is a good idea to wait until the second or third meeting to elect officers, when members have gotten to know one another.
 The club format is an excellent vehicle for leadership development!

 Is there more to the club experience?